kolligopinath/AI_short_video_generator/README.md

 ## A sample output file is attached - Mother and Childs Colorful Tale.mp4

-# Steps to follow to use this project:
+# Steps to be followed for using this project:

 You need two account to make use of this project.